ColinJR95/face-recognition/README.md

-Welcome to my face recognition app!
+Welcome to my face recognition app with back end and database. !
 Currently on heroku but will be hosting the front end here.
 Under maintenance at the moment
 .